 Retold by Sue Arengo. ...
-Enjoy the famous tale of the three clever goats and the hungry troll...
+Find out what happens when Town Mouse comes to the country and Country Mouse goes to the town...
 Children love stories.
 Bring the magic of good storytelling into your classroom with Classic Tales, and they'll love their English lessons too.
 This edition of the award-winning series uses traditional tales to bring English to life through more than 30 beautifully illustrated stories.
-Word count: 444. ... |
+Word Count: 662. ... |

 |